johnxu21/johnxu21.github.io/teaching/CS472/project/Group/groups.md

 ## Group Formation Guidelines

-This semester has **84 enrolled students**, and we will form **8 project teams of 10–11 students each**.
+This semester has approximately **22–24 students**, who will form **3 project teams of about 7–8 students each**.

-Teams will be formed **based on project selection**.
+Teams will be formed based on project selection.
 Students may either:

-- propose a **custom project**, or
+- select the available **client-sponsored project**, or
-- select from the list of **client-sponsored projects**.
+- propose a **custom project** and prepare its precondition report.

-During the first week of the semester, students will review all available projects and **rank their project preferences via a survey**.
-Teams will then be formed around shared project interests.
-When a project attracts more students than available slots, final team composition will be determined based on skill balance, project needs, and overall team alignment.
+During the first week, students will review the available project information and rank their preferences through a survey.
+Teams will be formed around shared interests while also considering project needs, skill balance, and appropriate team sizes.

-Group formation will be finalized **by the end of the first week** so project work can begin immediately.
+Team formation will be finalized **by the end of the first week** so project work can begin promptly.